 To understand EVP better, let us consider employee value proposition examples.
 The list of best employee value proposition examples are listed below.

-1. HubSpot – the tagline of HubSpot is “Your best work starts here”.
+1. HubSpot – The tagline of HubSpot is “Your best work starts here”.
 The benefits page of the company backs up the statement with a host of benefits like unlimited vacation, full remote work, parental leave, and sabbatical.
-They upkeep their promise to their employees by prioritising work-life balance.
+They upkeep their promise to their employees by prioritizing work-life balance.
 A detailed document “HubSpot Culture Code” is provided to the employees to know about organizational priorities and how culture is implemented.

 3. Gartner – This is a good candidate value proposition example that implements all 5 pillars of EVP.
 Challenging work, talented people, limitless growth, community impact, and big rewards are part of Gartner’s EVP.
 “Live well in all aspects of your life” is Gartner’s EVP tagline.

-4. LinkedIn – the trendy #LinkedIn life slogan encourages employees to post about the company’s culture across the social media channel.
+4. LinkedIn – The trendy #LinkedIn life slogan encourages employees to post about the company’s culture across the social media channel.
 The company presents several benefits like health, family, passion, and extras to all its employees.
 Employees also get a paid shut down at the end of the year during which the company closes for a week to celebrate.

-5. PwC – a company-wide initiative “Be well, work well” was announced recently.
+5. PwC – A company-wide initiative “Be well, work well” was announced recently.
 The aim is to prioritize the well-being of PwC employees across physical, emotional, mental, and spiritual health dimensions.

-6. Airbnb – guided by the mission “Create a world where anyone can belong anywhere”, the company builds its EVP on 4 principles namely, inclusivity, care, support, and innovation.
+6. Airbnb – Guided by the mission “Create a world where anyone can belong anywhere”, the company builds its EVP on 4 principles namely, inclusivity, care, support, and innovation.
 Several benefits like travel-friendly benefits, paid volunteer time, and experiences credit are offered to Airbnb employees.

-7. Starbucks – the careers page on Starbucks website states that employees can expect to work for a “different kind of company”.
-They consider all their employees as partners who share the success.
+7. Starbucks – The careers page on the Starbucks website states that employees can expect to work for a “different kind of company”.
+They consider all their employees as partners who share success.
 Rewards and benefits offered at Starbucks include in-store discounts, free Spotify Premium subscription, affiliate discounts, and support to partners who compete in sports at elite levels.

-8. Canva – the EVP at Canva offers a wonderful culture and benefits, and a chance to contribute to a bigger cause.
-Other perks include free lunch and breakfast, clubs and sports, relocation benefits, and free memberships to local clubs.
+8. Canva – The EVP at Canva offers a wonderful culture and benefits, and a chance to contribute to a bigger cause.
+Other perks include free lunch and breakfast, clubs, and sports, relocation benefits, and free memberships to local clubs.

-9. Shopify – guided by strong values and purpose, empathetic leadership, and the desire to build a workplace where all employees feel they belong, Shopify has created a diverse and inclusive culture.
+9. Shopify – Guided by strong values and purpose, empathetic leadership, and the desire to build a workplace where all employees feel they belong, Shopify has created a diverse and inclusive culture.
 Employees are allowed to work virtually anywhere, which lets them focus on core hours rather than commuting hours.

-To explore SkillRobo, sign up for the free trial.
+To explore SkillRobo, Sign Up for the free trial.

-Some Interested Topics: How to Deal with Nepotism and favoritism at Work
+Some Interested Topics: How to Deal with Nepotism and Favoritism at Work